Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Boundary Regularity and Alignment of Vorticity Up to the Boundary

 \end{proposition}

-For $J_3$, Solonnikov \cite{s2} (also see p.610 and Appendix B, p.626 in Beir\~{a}o da Veiga--Berselli \cite{bb2}, and Lemma \ref{lemma: solonnikov} in this paper) showed that, for $C^{3,\alpha}$-boundary $\Sigma$, the good part of the kernel $\GG^{\rm good}$ satisfies
+For $J_3$, Solonnikov \cite{s2} (also see p.610 and Appendix B, p.626 in Beir\~{a}o da Veiga--Berselli \cite{bb2}, and Lemma \ref{lemma: solonnikov} in this paper) showed that, for sufficiently regular boundary $\Sigma$, the good part of the kernel $\GG^{\rm good}$ satisfies

 In fact, the range of $\delta$ depends only on the regularity of the solution to the elliptic system \eqref{Poisson eq}\eqref{homog bc}; as a consequence of the standard Schauder theory, this in turn depends only on the regularity of $\Omega$.
 Thanks to Eq.\,\eqref{delta}, a direct computation give us: \begin{proposition} Under the assumption of Theorem \ref{thm: main}, there is a constant $C_{26}$ such that